gaonkarr/aws-cdk-demo/README.md

 aws-cdk-demo-stack : It is a blank template.

+You can find the PPT of my session at https://www.slideshare.net/rohinigaonkar/infrastructure-as-code-with-aws-cloud-development-kit-cdk

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands